 - Do not take more medication than the dose prescribed.

 - Do not change the dose without speaking to your healthcare provider or nurse.

-- Do not take more than one dose of medication in 24 hours.
+- Do not take more than 1 dose of medication in 24 hours.

 - Do not give yourself another injection if the medication does not work.
-Speak with your medical provider if you are not getting the effects you want.
+Speak with your healthcare provider if you are not getting the effects you want.

 - If you are currently receiving chemotherapy for cancer, you must ask your cancer doctor (oncologist) when you can safely inject.

 - Do not take any other medication for ED without speaking to your healthcare provider.
 Examples of other ED medications are: